Conscientious-Cucumbers/connect.us/README.md

 # ConnectHub.us

-ConnectHub.us is a social networking website in which users can share pictures, videos, and text with their followers.
-Users can also view and like news from that day.
+ConnectHub.us is a social networking website in which users can post pictures, news, and statuses for their friends and other users to see.
+Users can also scroll through their news feed to view the most up-to-date news from 20+ news outlets around the world.

 ## Team